 Our Sustain Charlotte Community Corps is partnering with the Grier Heights neighborhood throughout 2016 to work collaboratively on resident-identified urgent sustainability needs including technology and job training, health and wellness, transportation, and littering.

 Transportation Choices Alliance

-Annual Community Sustainability Awards
+Annual Sustain Charlotte Awards

 Each year, we invite the community to nominate those individuals who they feel are leading us towards Charlotte 2030: A Sustainable Vision for Our Region.
 We then recognize and honor all nominees as well as a winner in each of twelve categories at an exciting evening event.
-The award categories reflect the ten issues that shapes the sustainability of our community: Air Quality,Transportation, Energy, Buildings and Homes, Water, Social Equity, Economy, Parks and Green Space, Food, and Waste.
-We also recognize an Outstanding Educator and an Overall Outstanding Leader.
-Click here to read about our 2012 winners and here to read about our 2013 winners.
-If you would like to sponsor our 2014 Community Sustainability Awards please contact us!
+The award categories reflect the nine issues that shapes the sustainability of our community: Air Quality,Transportation, Energy, Land Use, Water, Social Equity, Economy, Food, and Waste.
+We also recognize an Overall Outstanding Leader.
+Click here to read about our 2012 winners, 2013 winners, 2014 winners, and 2015 winners.

 If you would like to learn more about sponsoring our upcoming 2016 Sustain Charlotte Awards, please contact email@example.com!